Tilto66/Password_generator_in_python/README.md

 5) enjoy ;)

-(the version with the emoji don't work very well sorry)

 # Credits
 all credits to my friends who is very good at python but doesn't have a github account